HaolingZHANG/DNASpiderWeb/README.md

 │    │    ├── obtain_leaf_vertices          // Obtain leaf vertex indices based on the current vertex index and the depth │    │    ├── approximate_capacity          // Approximate the capacity of the specific graph through Perron–Frobenius theorem
 │    │    ├── path_matching                 // Perform saturation repair by matching the path of the accessor
+│    │    ├── calculate_intersection_score  // Calculate the intersection score based on the breach-first search (further version)
 │    ├── operation.py                       // Progress monitor and digital calculation operation
 │    │    ├── Monitor                       // Monitor which outputting the progress based on current state and total state │    │    ├── calculus_addition             // Do huge number addition calculus with a small base value, as number + base